-Every family probably has a back pocket recipe for Chicken and Rice.
-Around my house, we have quite a few different recipes from our Lowcountry Chicken Pilau to this Caribbean Chicken and Rice.
+Every family probably has a back pocket recipe for chicken and rice.
+Around my house, we have quite a few different recipes from our Lowcountry Chicken Pilau to this One-Pot Caribbean Chicken and Rice.
 The Caribbean is famous for dishes using many combinations of vegetables, meat, fish and seasonings.
-This recipe is from Puerto Rico, and was first prepared for me by my Puerto Rican coworker, Jaime.
+This recipe is from Puerto Rico and was first prepared for me by my Puerto Rican coworker, Jaime.
 It was delicious.

-Like a mirepoix in cooking, also sometimes called the “trinity,” which contains onions, bell peppers and celery, this dish starts with sofrito as it’s base.
+Like a mirepoix in cooking, also sometimes called the “trinity,” which contains onions, bell peppers, and celery, this dish starts with sofrito as it’s base.
 Sofrito is a combination of tomatoes, onions, garlic and fresh herbs.
-I’ve seen this in jars at the grocery on the International foods aisle but it’s so easy to prepare and the brightness from the fresh herbs is just not comparable to any jarred sauce.
-This adaptation of Puerto Rican arroz con Pollo can easily be made with ingredients easily found at your favorite market.
+I’ve seen this in jars at the grocery in the International foods aisle but it’s so easy to prepare and the brightness from the fresh herbs is just not comparable to any jarred sauce.
+This adaptation of Puerto Rican Arroz con Pollo can easily be made with ingredients easily found at your favorite market.

-- 1 tbsp minced Garlic or 2 cloves garlic, finely chopped
+- 1 tbsp Garlic , finely chopped (2 cloves)

 - 1 tsp.
 Mexican Oregano